South America

 Top 10 Must-Try Foods in Peru

-Trying local dishes gives you an insight and connection with local people and their traditions, gives you a chance to taste new flavours and enhances your travel experience.
-So before you embark on your tour of Peru, let's look at some of the delicious must-try foods of Peru.
+Trying local dishes offers an insight into the culture and gives you a deeper connection with local people and their traditions.
+It's a chance to taste new flavours and enhance your travel experience.
+So before you embark on a Peru tourlet's look at some delicious must-try Peruvian foods.

 Top 10 foods you must try when visiting Peru: